mrlannigan/node-akamai/README.md

 Make a request to check the length of the queue.
 Returns a promise.

+## .status(username, password, progressUri)

+Make a request to check status of a given progressUri.
+Returns a promise.

 ## Bugs or Feature Requests?

 Please use GitHub's issue tracker.